yostane/lectures/docs/blog/posts/kotlinscript.md

 println("Hello, Kotlin scripting! ${args[0]}")
 ```

-Similarly to the `*.main.kts` scripting, we can run the script using the `kscript` command:
+As with `*.main.kts` scripting, the script can be run using the `kscript` command:

 ```sh
 kscript script.kts "from kscript"
 ```

-We can also make the script executable by running:
+The script can also be made executable by running:

 ```sh
 chmod +x script.kts
 ```

-And then run it directly:
+and then run it directly:

 ```sh
 ./script.kts "from kscript"
 ```

 kscript provides features similar to the official `*.main.kts` scripting, such as dependency management and command line arguments.
-Additional developer-friendly features are also provided, such as passing code from the command line.
+Additional developer-friendly features are also available, such as passing code from the command line.
 The following commands demonstrate two examples of passing code from the command line to kscript:

 ```sh